ilario-pierbattista/php-codec/README.md

     composer require pybatt/php-codec

+## Introduction

+This is a partial porting of the fantastic [io-ts](https://github.com/gcanti/io-ts) library for Typescript.

+> A value of type `Type<A, O, I>` (called "codec") is the runtime representation of the static type `A`.

+I strongly recomend the reading of [The Idea](https://github.com/gcanti/io-ts/blob/master/index.md#the-idea) section from the io-ts documentation.

 ## Types and combinators

 All the implemented codecs and combinators are exposed through methods of the class `Pybatt\Codec\Codecs`.